 It can make you feel like you might be sick.
-Being worried can be a result of something specific (like a test), or you might not know why you feel anxious, which is normal and okay too.
+Being worried can be a result of something specific (like a test), or you might not know why you feel worried, which is normal and okay too.
+Another word people use to describe feeling worried is anxious.

 Ways to stop feeling anxious